Constitution of the PCSA

 CONSTITUTION OF THE PRESS COUNCIL OF SOUTH AFRICA

-- Acknowledging that the South African Constitution guarantees freedom of expression and that South Africa is also party to the 2002 Declaration of Principles on Freedom of Expression in Africa, drawn up by the African Commission on Human and People's Rights, which states: “Effective self-regulation is the best system for promoting high standards in the media”;
+Acknowledging that South Africa is party to the 2019 Declaration of Principles on Freedom of Expression and Access to Information in Africa, drawn up by the African Commission on Human and Peoples’ Rights, which states in Principle 16: “States shall encourage media self-regulation which shall be impartial, expeditious, cost-effective, and promote high standards in the media”;

 1. Establishment of the Press Council of South Africa

-22.214.171.124.
-The Association of Independent Publishers (AIP);
+1.2.1 The Association of Independent Publishers (AIP);

-1.2.2.
-The Forum of Community Journalists (FCJ); and
+1.2.2 The Forum of Community Journalists (FCJ);

 2. Aims and Objectives

-2.7.
-To undertake such other tasks as are necessary to further the objectives of the Council.
+2.6 To undertake such other tasks as are necessary to further the objectives of the Council.